elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

 # Unresolved questions
-1. Are the drawbacks worth the benefits or can we live with Kibana potentially being blocked for the sake of convenient asynchronous lifecycle stages?
+1. Are the drawbacks worth the benefits or can we live with Kibana potentially being blocked for the sake of convenient async lifecycle stages?

 2. Should core provide conventions or patterns for plugins to construct a snapshot of state and reactively updating this state and the behaviour it drives as the state of the world changes?

+# Footnotes
+[1] Synchronous lifecycles can still be blocked by e.g. an infine for loop, but this would always be unintentional behaviour in contrast to intentional async behaviour like blocking until an external service becomes available.